undefinist/undefinist.github.io/hydeandseek.md

 #### Shader Graph
 One of the achievements I made for the engine/editor was a custom Material Editor.
 I worked on both the frontend in the editor, as well as the backend in the compilation of the shader graph.
+I also helped integrating it in the graphics pipeline.
 As an example, here is a sparkle material I made for a particle system VFX.
+Here is an [article](blog.undefinist.com/shader-graph/) I wrote about it.

 ![Shader Graph Preview](img/shadergraph.png)